 Commercial - Commercial land refers to any parcel that has a business on it, but does not include industrial properties.
-This may be a convenience store, car wash, bank, grocery store, tavern, etc., referring to any type of retail or business establishment.
-Manufacturing (also known as Industrial) - Manufacturing land refers to business and industry that is engaged in processing, manufacturing, packaging, treatment, or fabrication of materials and products.
+This may be a convenience store, car wash, bank, grocery store, tavern, etc. referring to any type of retail or business establishment.